pulviscriptor/agario-devtools/README.md

 - Recording your games by playing through recorder server to watch it later by `player.js`
 - Streaming your games in real time to multiple clients with `repeater.js`

+# Outdated! #
+Agar developers made completely new code for game, `agario-devtools` will not work anymore.
+Check `agario-client` [changelog](//github.com/pulviscriptor/agario-client/blob/master/CHANGELOG.md) for more info.

 ## Instructions ##
 You need [Node.js](https://nodejs.org/) (i used **v0.10.21** so anything higher should work).
 Also you need [ws](https://www.npmjs.com/package/ws "ws") lib.
 You can install it using `npm install ws`.
 If you see error about python, its okay.
 Its optional dependency.